A military servicewoman has decided to use a PODS container for her PCS move instead of going with military movers.

 If you’re ready to go ahead and start preparing for your HHG move with military movers, that’s great news!
 It’s never too early to start organizing your timeline so you’re ready to go when the big day arrives.

-Getting Ready for the Move
+Getting Ready for Military Movers

 Moving Day